 Founded in 1636, Harvard University is the oldest post-secondary institution in the U.S. In 1977, Harvard College merged with Radcliff College, a nearby women’s liberal arts school and became coeducational.
 Prior to that, beginning in 1963, students who attended Radcliffe College earned a Radcliffe-Harvard degree.
 In 1999, when Radcliffe was formally merged with Harvard, female undergraduates then earned a Harvard degree.

-With approximately 10,000 students, Harvard College has the third highest undergraduate population in the Ivy League, trailing only Cornell University and the University of Pennsylvania.
+With approximately 6,700 undergraduates, Harvard College has the third highest undergraduate population in the Ivy League, trailing only Cornell University and the University of Pennsylvania.
+Another 15,000 students are enrolled in Harvard’s graduate and professional schools.
 The campus is centered on Harvard Yard, where most of the freshmen live.
 The charming, New England town of Cambridge is the home of two of the world’s best colleges (Harvard and MIT).
 When students run out of what to do in town, they’re only 3 miles away, and a quick T from downtown Boston, the home of approximately 50 colleges and universities.
 While Harvard students don’t necessarily interact with students from other area colleges, the city of Boston is ranked as one of the best college towns in the nation.

 Harvard has a work hard, play not-so-hard mentality.
 The university has its share of talented athletes and, as a result, athletics are big time at Harvard as students come out to cheer for their favorite Crimson teams.
 While fraternities and sororities don’t dominate the social scene, the residential houses host most of the parties.